"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 It is important that donors receive email notifications of their payments.
 This will help show appreciation and payment confirmation.

-To customize the email message users, receive, on the WPforms setting page, click on settings, and notifications.
+To customize the email message users receive, click on settings and notifications on the WPforms settings page.

-You’ll see the default email notification message that’s been sent to the WordPress admin.
+You’ll see the default email notification message sent to the WordPress admin.
 Now, you need to create a separate email notification that will be sent to donors when a payment is made.

 Click on “Add New Notification” on the page.

-A dialog box will open where you need to enter a name for your email notification message.
+A dialog box will open where you must enter a name for your email notification message.

-On the email preview panel, and next to the “Send to email address” field, click on “show smart tag”.
-It will reveal a list of menus, click the email option.
+On the email preview panel, and next to the “Send to email address” field, click “show smart tag.”
+It will reveal a list of menus; click the email option.
 It will reveal a smart tag id {field_id=”1″}.

-This smart tag id will be used to get the donor’s email address and send them an email message each time a donation is made.
+This smart tag ID will be used to get the donor’s email address and email them each time a donation is made.

 Conclusion…